 - ii.
 Points of Compliance with the GB Groundwater Objectives: - 1.
 Points of compliance with GB Groundwater Objectives shall be established at locations which provide ample warning prior to groundwater flow into, under and around structures.
 Specifically: - a.
 Points of compliance with the GB Groundwater Objectives shall be established along a line situated approximately 30 feet (or any other appropriate and hydrologically defensible distance approved by the Director) laterally from any facility structure boundary, including, but not limited to utility conduits and structures such as sewer lines and pump houses; - b.
-These points of compliance shall be situated along this line in a manner consistent with the groundwater flow direction;
+These points of compliance shall be situated along this line in a manner consistent with the groundwater flow direction; - c.
+The spacing between points of compliance on the line will depend on site-specific information such as size of the

-- c.
-The spacing between points of compliance on the line will depend on site-specific information such as size of the structure, and must be managed in such a way as to provide sufficient information regarding any potential impacts from contaminated groundwater volatilizing to indoor air; - d.
+- structure, and shall be managed in such a way as to provide sufficient information regarding any potential impacts from contaminated groundwater volatilizing to indoor air; - d.
 These points of compliance may be in addition to points of compliance designated for source control activities; and - e.
 The Department reserves the right to require additional or separate points of compliance based on site-specific circumstances; - 2.
-The performing party shall take affirmative steps to eliminate migration of any hazardous substance in groundwater to a GB area which is not under the control of the performing party, by ensuring that, at a minimum, the following requirements are met: - a.
-The concentration of the hazardous substance in groundwater does not exceed the Method 1 GB Groundwater Objective as specified in Table 4 at any point beyond the control of the performing party; and - b.
-The GB Groundwater Objective which is applied to the full areal extent which is under the control of the performing party does not present threats to human health and the environment at any point within that control pursuant to Rule 8.01 (Remedial Objectives), Rule 8.03.A (General Requirements for Groundwater Objectives), 8.03.C (Method 2 GB Groundwater Objectives) or Rule 8.04 (Method 3 Remedial Objectives) as appropriate; - 3.
-The performing party shall provide formal written documentation to the Department demonstrating the performing party's control over the full areal extent of the Method 1 GB Groundwater Objective exceedance including, but not limited to the following, as appropriate: - a.
-Documented acceptance of the GB Groundwater Objectives and all supporting documentation used in their derivation from all landowners whose property is impacted by the release; and
+The Performing Party shall take affirmative steps to eliminate migration of any Hazardous Substance in groundwater to a GB area which is not under the control of the Performing Party, by ensuring that, at a minimum, the following requirements are met: - a.
+The concentration of the Hazardous Substance in groundwater does not exceed the Method 1 GB Groundwater Objective as specified in Table 4 at any point beyond the control of the Performing Party; and - b.
+The GB Groundwater Objective which is applied to the full areal extent which is under the control of the Performing Party does not present threats to human health and the environment at any point within that control pursuant to Rule 8.01 (Remedial Objectives), Rule 8.03.A (General Requirements for Groundwater Objectives), 8.03.C (Method 2 GB Groundwater Objectives) or Rule 8.04 (Method 3 Remedial Objectives) as appropriate; - 3.
+The Performing Party shall provide formal written documentation to the Department demonstrating the Performing Party's control over the full areal extent of the Method 1 GB Groundwater Objective exceedance including, but not limited to the following, as appropriate: - a.
+Documented acceptance of the GB Groundwater Objectives and all supporting documentation used in their derivation from all land Owners whose property is impacted by the Release; and - b.
+An environmental land usage agreement entered into by all impacted land Owners pursuant to Rule 8.09 (Institutional Controls), if the exposure assumptions made in the development of the GB Groundwater Objectives are such that they need to be institutionally maintained in order to guarantee long-term protection of human health and the environment.

-- b.
-An environmental land usage agreement entered into by all impacted land owners pursuant to Rule 8.09 (Institutional Controls), if the exposure assumptions made in the development of the GB Groundwater Objectives are such that they need to be institutionally maintained in order to guarantee long-term protection of human health and the environment. - 4.
-Points of compliance for groundwater based on impacts to environmentally sensitive areas shall be established throughout the contaminated-site or as determined in the ecological risk assessment performed in accordance with Rule 8.05 (Ecological Protection). - 8.09 Institutional Controls: Performing parties must institute environmental land usage restrictions for all properties subject to final decisions which result in levels of hazardous substances greater than those protective against direct exposure associated with residential land usage; or are subject to final decisions under a variance pursuant to Rule 13.03 (Variances) relating to a remedial objective pursuant to these regulations; or are subject to any final decisions based solely or in part on the limitation of reasonably foreseeable exposures to hazardous substances in any media.
+- 4. Points of compliance for groundwater based on impacts to Environmentally Sensitive Areas shall be established throughout the Contaminated-Site or as determined in the ecological risk assessment performed in accordance with Rule 8.05 (Ecological Protection). - 8.09 Institutional Controls: Performing Parties shall institute environmental land usage restrictions for all properties subject to final decisions which result in levels of Hazardous Substances greater than those protective against direct exposure associated with residential land usage; or are subject to final decisions under a variance pursuant to Rule 13.03 (Variances) relating to a remedial objective pursuant to these regulations; or are subject to any final decisions based solely or in part on the limitation of reasonably foreseeable exposures to Hazardous Substances in any media; or are subject to institutional controls required under Rule 12.06.